ritagathoni/ai-annotation-examples/README.md

 # AI Annotation Examples

-This repository demonstrates structured JSON data annotation and validation workflows used in AI and data labeling projects.
+This repository demonstrates structured data modeling, JSON schema design, and validation workflows used to transform unstructured inputs into reliable, schema-compliant data.

 All examples in this repository are synthetic and anonymized.